This delicious steak salad is made with well-seasoned, sautéed top sirloin steak and a classic vinaigrette of olive oil and vinegar.

 - In a large bowl, mix together the kosher salt, black pepper, paprika, garlic powder, onion powder, and dried thyme.
 Add the steak cubes and toss to coat.

 - In a large skillet, heat the olive oil over medium-high heat.
 Add the seasoned steak cubes.
 Cook until done to your liking.
-I suggest cooking 2 minutes per side for medium.
+I suggest cooking for 2 minutes per side for medium-rare.
 Don’t overcook, or the steak will be dry and chewy.

-- Remove the cooked steak cubes from the skillet and arrange them on top of the salad.
+- Remove the cooked steak cubes from the skillet and arrange them on the salad.
 Whisk the vinaigrette one more time and drizzle it on top.
 Serve immediately.